crawfordlong/crawfordlong.com-public/content/blog/2024/01/testpost/testpost.md

-—-
+---
 title: Test post
-description: This post tests file organization.
+description: Testing content hierarchy
-date: 2024-01-25
+date: 2024-01-26
-tags:
+tags: test
-  - meta
-—-
+---
 This is a post.